Davis Webb: Coaching career

-Denver Broncos

 On February 23, 2023, Webb was hired by the Denver Broncos as their quarterbacks coach under head coach Sean Payton.
-Webb had expressed interest in transitioning to coaching duties, having been previously approached by the Buffalo Bills to be their quarterbacks coach.
+Webb had expressed interest in transitioning to coaching duties, having been previously asked by the Bills to be their quarterbacks coach.

+Prior to the 2025 season, Webb was promoted to the position of offensive pass game coordinator following the departure of John Morton.
+He retained his position as the quarterbacks coach, holding both roles simultaneously.